 Grab the following items.
 (These items cost me $10 and we had enough for 21 students PLUS.)

-– 3 pack of small pots
+– 3 packs of small pots

 – seed starting potting mix

-– your choice of fast growing seeds
+– your choice of fast-growing seeds

 Don’t make the same mistake I did.
 I assumed I would need two bags of potting soil, but one of these bags was more than enough.
 Additionally, I also had plenty of the seed mix.
 I could easily share the materials I purchased with another teacher and classroom.